stefanbaur/google-cloud-x2go-server/README.md

 12. Check the "Same login as on X2GoServer" box
 13. Check the "Same password as on X2GoServer" box
 14. Check "SSH Agent or default SSH key" if you're using an SSH key
-15. Select "XFCE4" or "Published Applications" as session type
+15. Select "XFCE4" or "Published Applications" as session type - if the command <code>dpkg -l x2gokdriveclient | grep "^ii"</code> does not return an empty result on your client, you can also try to check the "Run in X2GoKDrive" box right above this entry.
 16. Go to the "Media" Tab
 17. Un-Check "Enable Sound Support"
 18. Click "OK"